SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 In practice, we recommend:

 - For customers using the SLAS helpers with a public client, it is recommended to upgrade to at least `v1.8.0` of the `commerce-sdk-isomorphic`.
-This includes PWA Kit customers on `v2` of PWA Kit.
-- For customers using private client, it is recommended to upgrade to `v3.0.0` of the `commerce-sdk-isomorphic`.
+- For customers using the SLAS helpers with a private client, it is recommended to upgrade to `v3.0.0` of the `commerce-sdk-isomorphic`.

 ## Getting Started